 Software is complicated stuff.
 There’s a lot of moving parts in-between your document and a printed page, which means there’s a lot of important variables for us to consider.
 And the more we know about your particular variables right off the bat, the more informed our initial thoughts will be, and the quicker we can get to the bottom of things!
 Here’s some items that will help immensely for practically any support request:

 Customer Reference Number - Your Customer Reference Number tells us who you are, and gives us an idea of the scale of your PaperCut deployment.
 It can be found on the ‘About’ tab of the PaperCut administration console, next to ‘Support’.
-Your Customer Reference Number allows us to look up your license information, and see useful details about your setup - e.g. how many devices you’re licensed for, or how many users you’re licensed for, and if you’re eligible for Premium Support and free upgrades!
+Your Customer Reference Number allows us to look up your license information, and see useful details about your setup - e.g. how many devices you’re licensed for, or how many users you’re licensed for, and if you have current Maintenance and Support (M&S) and access to free upgrades!